These are the patterns I encounter most often. More than one is usually in play at the same time.

-The market moved and the company didn't.
+The market moved and the company didn't react fast enough.

 • New competitors have reshaped customer expectations — differentiation that once worked no longer lands